-It's become common enough news: Large, popular website is hacked, passwords are stolen, online security is debated for a day or two, then the story disappears.
-But what can actually happen if you are one of the people whose password was stolen, and why is it such a big deal anyway?
+It's become common enough news: Large, popular website is hacked, passwords are stolen, online security is debated for a day or two, and then the story disappears.
+But what can happen if you're one of the people whose password was stolen, and why is it such a big deal anyway?

-The latest password theft included more than 2 million Facebook, Google, Yahoo and LinkedIn users' passwords — it began on Oct.
-21, and may still be ongoing.
-And in case you were wondering, in most cases (including the most recent one), there's no good way to check to see if your computer has been compromised since the virus is designed to hide among your files and programs, but updating your virus software is always a good idea.
-However, changing your passwords — something you should do regularly — is a simple way to keep your identity safe.
+And in case you were wondering, in most cases, there's no good way to check to see if your computer has been compromised because the virus is designed to hide among your files and programs; however, updating your virus software is always a good idea.
+Changing your passwords — something you should do regularly — is a simple way to keep your identity safe.

 So, you're convinced: You need to (at the very minimum) change up all your bank and financial passwords — or any password that contains sensitive information behind it.
 But how to do it?
 The idea of using different passwords for all the sites you use seems daunting, but there are a few easy tricks that will allow you to have a number of different passwords, without stressing your brain.

 First, let's eliminate some old favorites right off the bat.